Xiblex/PyNEng/book/05_control_structures/2a_for_in_for.md

 In [7]: commands = ['switchport mode access', 'spanning-tree portfast', 'spanning-tree bpduguard enable'] In [8]: fast_int = ['0/1','0/3','0/4','0/7','0/9','0/10','0/11']

-In [9]: for int in fast_int:
+In [9]: for intf in fast_int:
-   ...:     print 'interface FastEthernet ' + int
+   ...:     print 'interface FastEthernet ' + intf
    ...:     for command in commands:
    ...:         print ' %s' % command
    ...: